-- (A) To avoid clashes of uniforms in Matches, the following provisions will apply: - (i) Not Applicable - (ii) All clubs are to have available clash shorts for their club's highest ranked Men's and Women's teams, as per Rule 12.7 and must wear a clash shorts as directed by the League.
-A Club's failure to comply will be in breach of Rule 15.12. - (iii) Where Teams play in uniforms that are similar in design or colour as determined by the CMC, the away club's highest ranked Men's and Women's team, as per Rule 12.7 must wear a clash jumper as approved by the CMC.
+- (A) To avoid clashes of uniforms in Matches, the following provisions will apply: - (i) Not Applicable - (ii) all clubs are to have available clash shorts for their club's highest ranked Men's and Women's teams, as per Rule 12.7 and must wear a clash shorts as directed by the League.
+A Club's failure to comply will be in breach of Rule 15.12. - (iii) where Teams play in uniforms that are similar in design or colour as determined by the CMC, the away club's highest ranked Men's and Women's team, as per Rule 12.7 must wear a clash jumper as approved by the CMC.
 A Club's failure to comply will be in breach of Rule 15.12.
-The CMC may, in consultation with the Clubs involved, determine any other measure necessary to avoid a clash of uniform between Teams in a Match.
+The CMC may, in consultation with the Clubs involved, determine any other measure necessary to avoid a clash of uniform between Teams in a Match. - (B) The CMC may, in consultation with the Clubs involved, determine any other measure necessary to avoid a clash of uniform between Teams in a Match.